Combining people, systems and skills to reduce energy costs by 20%

 By understanding and determining what drives employee behaviour and attitude to energy conservation and taking into consideration the varying tasks and challenges they face, you can begin to change the way that hundreds or thousands of employees think about and interact with energy.

 Savings can then be realized through management and behavioural changes.
-At DNV GL, we call this Energy Culture.
+At DNV, we call this Energy Culture.
 Energy Culture is the shared mindset that creates and sustains an environment that leads to continual improvement of the organization’s energy performance.
 It comprises people, systems, structure, skills and strategy.

 Our new guide, The Impact of Human Behaviour on Energy Efficiency can help you overcome barriers to unlock your energy savings potential with an innovative approach that could reduce your energy costs by as much as 20%.